DenisUllmann/IB-MTS/README.md

 Check your available memory, used and downloaded datasets may be significantly big.

+Preprocessings, trainings, testings and figure generation were performed on a machine with more that free 15GB and CUDA capable GPUs with more than 10GB RAM each.

 You harware and software should be TensorFlow2-friendly (see requirements at [TF installation](https://www.tensorflow.org/install))

 You may create a virtual environnement and use `requirements.txt`: